-While members of the Elections Committee are expected to abide by the highest standards of integrity, they also enjoy independence from undue interference.
-Hence, students may not falsely accuse, harass, threaten or coerce any member of the Elections Committee for actions taken in his or her official capacity.

-Subject to the determination by the Elections Committee, any violation of the above rules can result in temporary or permanent disqualification from contesting elections to the Student Assembly.
+- 1. While members of the Elections Committee are expected to abide by the highest standards of integrity, they also enjoy independence from undue interference.
+Hence, students may not falsely accuse, harass, threaten or coerce any member of the Elections Committee for actions taken in their official capacity. - Subject to the determination of the Elections Committee, any violation of this section can result in temporary or permanent disqualification from contesting elections to the SA or UA.
 It may also result in disciplinary referral to the Judicial Administrator.
-The procedures of reconsideration and review laid down in Article III, Section E will apply in such cases.